Olex2/help/gui/EN/work/report.md

 <br>
 <br>

-Choose the report name (the default name is the same as the name of the structure) and select from the drop-down menu the image to be included in the report.
+Choose the report name (the default name is the same as the name of the current file open in Olex2) and select from the drop-down menu the image to be included in the report.
 The drop-down menu shows all image files in the working folder for the structure.
 Once the other report settings below have been selected, click **HTML Report** to create a report as a .HTML file in the working folder for the structure.

 # Report Settings 2